 Home / Blog /What is Depop?
-How to start buying and selling fast
+Ultimate guide to the popular fashion marketplace

 What is Depop and why is everyone talking about it lately?
 If you’ve spent any time on TikTok or Instagram, chances are you’ve seen someone showing off a thrifted outfit or packing an order from their Depop shop.
 This social shopping app has become a go-to space for people who want to buy and sell secondhand fashion in a fun, community-driven way.
 In this guide, Hidemyacc will walk you through how Depop works and how to start using it quickly, whether you're looking to clean out your closet, find rare vintage pieces, or start a small resale business online.